aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 * Select your [AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The AWS Regions supported by this project include, us-east-1, us-east-2, us-west-2, eu-west-1, eu-central-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, ap-northeast-2, and ap-south-1.
 The [A2D2](https://registry.opendata.aws/aev-a2d2/) dataset used in this tutorial is stored in  `eu-central-1`.
 * If you do not already have an Amazon EC2 key pair, [create a new Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).
 You need the key pair name to specify the `KeyName` parameter when creating the AWS CloudFormation stack below.
-* You need an [Amazon S3](https://aws.amazon.com/s3/) bucket.
+* You need an [Amazon S3](https://aws.amazon.com/s3/) bucket in your selected AWS region.
 If you don't have one, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the selected AWS region.
 You  use the S3 bucket name to specify the `S3Bucket` parameter in the stack.
 The bucket is used to store the [A2D2](https://www.a2d2.audi/a2d2/en.html) data.
 * Use the [public internet address](http://checkip.amazonaws.com/) of your laptop as the base value for the [CIDR](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to specify `DesktopRemoteAccessCIDR` parameter in the CloudFormation stack you create below.
 * For all passwords used in this tutorial, we recommend using *strong* passwords using the best-practices recommended for [AWS root account user password](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html).